ralagana/Boiler-plate-RSS-bot/README.md

 ## RSS Bot for Webex

-The RSS bot for Webex is a parser bot designed to enrich the data provided from any compatible RSS Feeds, and update a Webex space of your choosing whenever there is a new feed.
+The RSS bot for Webex is a boilerplate parser bot designed to digest the data provided from any compatible RSS Feeds, and update a Webex space of your choosing whenever there is a new feed.

 **Note:** No initial messages will be published to the spaces when app is loaded.
 Only when a message is received on the RSS Feed it will be published into the respective space.